 First of all, your senior citizen granny or mum or auntie probably doesn't own a computer or, if she does, probably uses it for emailing the kids and for family pictures.
 She might belong to an on line Forum but that's unlikely.

 Her thoughts on Podcasting might be:

-A Podcast is A method of publishing audio files to the Internet for playback on mobile devices and personal computers.
-In other words you record, edit and then save the file in the Mp3 format for playback on your iPod or similar listening device.
+A Podcast is "A method of publishing audio files to the Internet for playback on mobile devices and personal computers."
+In other words you record, edit and then save the file in the Mp3 format for playback on your iPad or similar listening device.

 Call Mum or Grannie up and get her talking about the old days.
 Don't barrage her with a whole bunch of questions.
 Have a few really good questions ready to 'prime the pump' and encourage her to ramble on.
 Don't worry if she doesn't follow your mental script.
-To quote the sound engineer's famous last words We'll fix it when we mix it!
+To quote the sound engineer's famous last words "We'll fix it when we mix it!"

 So you've plugged a few reminders.
-Granny remember when we used to go camping and we had a tent and there were mosquitoes and bears.
+"Granny remember when we used to go camping and we had a tent and there were mosquitoes and bears."